Schmidt Ocean Institute

 Where is all the data archived that is collected by <i>Falkor (too)</i> embedded sensors?

 Are the <i>Falkor (too)</i> workboats available for scientific data collection and work?

 Yes, the workboats are available for scientific use.

-It is possible for the Falkor marine technicians to support the processing of multibeam mapping data.
-However, the marine technicians may not be able to be dedicated to that single task on a cruise as they have numerous responsibilities which may add constraints to the amount of processing that could take place during your cruise.
-Chief scientists who desire multibeam mapping are requested to supply in their science party sufficient numbers of personnel trained in the use of multibeam echosounders to stand watches during data acquisition and for shipboard post processing.
+Falkor (too)’s Marine Technicians are available to provide assistance in the processing of multibeam mapping data and to provide training for multibeam watchstanders but are usually unable to be dedicated to mapping, having numerous other responsibilities which are important to the success of your cruise.
+Chief scientists who desire multibeam mapping are requested to supply sufficient numbers of personnel, trained in the use of multibeam echosounders, to stand watches during data acquisition and for shipboard post processing.

 Schmidt Ocean Institute Proposals

 Will Schmidt Ocean Institute consider piggy-back cruises or science-of-opportunity during transits between cruises?